vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

        └── init.pp
    ```

-### Create manifest file
+### Create a manifest file

-There are two ways to create manifest file:
+There are two ways to create a manifest file:

-1. Create manifest using installer script.
+- Use an installer script; or

-2. Create manifest by configuring repositories manually.
+- Configure your repositories manually.

-#### Create manifest to deploy Defender for Endpoint using Installer Script
+#### Create a manifest to deploy Defender for Endpoint using an installer script

 Add the following content to the `install_mdatp/manifests/init.pp` file.
 You can also download the file directly from [GitHub](https://teams.microsoft.com/l/message/19:2c1dc910-b8b7-415a-a9fd-2cd04843b43c_cb7ab2ef-8a66-4fcf-8c66-1723507f52df@unq.gbl.spaces/1734343607885?context=%7B%22contextType%22%3A%22chat%22%7D)